allison-johnson/my-recipe-box-client/NOTES.md

 *TODO*
-[] How to eliminate the need for an "extra" form in order to logout?

-[] How to get rid of warnings which stem from rendering lists from within bootstrap card components?

-[] Set different default routes for logged in and logged out (i.e., welcomeLoggedOut and welcomeLoggedIn)
-    [] Instructions for using recipe box (including screen shots or a short video?)

 [] Too many props getting passed down from App?
 Clean that up ... props should only get passed down 1-2 levels!
     - Maybe App doesn't even need to get recipes from the store since RecipesContainer is only using allRecipes, which it grabbed from the store itself?

+[] Clean up Redux store (viewingRecipesOf/changeViewingRecipesOf/selectedUser)

+[] Instructions for using recipe box (including screen shots or a short video?) in welcome component

 [] Add README's!!!

-[] Clean up Redux store (viewingRecipesOf/changeViewingRecipesOf/selectedUser)
+[] Fix filenames to match component names

+[] Work on searching
+    [] Include route for searching

 [] Alphabetize recipes on home page (and within filtered categories as well)

-[] Work on searching (and maybe sorting?)

-[] Fix filenames to match component names
+*ANNOYING THINGS*
+[] How to eliminate the need for an "extra" form in order to logout?

+[] How to get rid of warnings which stem from rendering lists from within bootstrap card components?

 *CLEAN UP CODE*
 [] Presentational/container/stateless components?